Kripke–Platek set theory: Axioms

+This axiom is a Σ_{1} formula.
+It defines ω.

 KP with infinity is denoted by KPω.
-These axioms lead to close connections between KP, generalized recursion theory, and the theory of admissible ordinals.
+These axioms lead to close connections between KP, computability theory, and the theory of admissible ordinals.

 KP can be studied as a constructive set theory by dropping the law of excluded middle, without changing any axioms.

 Empty set

 If any set $c$ is postulated to exist, such as in the axiom of infinity, then the axiom of empty set is redundant because it is equal to the subset $\{x\in c\mid x\neq x\}$.
 Furthermore, the existence of a member in the universe of discourse, i.e., ∃x(x=x), is implied in certain formulations of first-order logic, in which case the axiom of empty set follows from the axiom of Δ_{0}-separation, and is thus redundant.

-Comparison with Zermelo-Fraenkel set theory
+Comparison with Zermelo–Fraenkel set theory

-As noted, the above are weaker than ZFC as they exclude the power set axiom, choice, and sometimes infinity.
+As noted, the above axioms are together weaker than ZFC as they exclude the power set axiom, choice, and sometimes infinity.
 Also the axioms of separation and collection here are weaker than the corresponding axioms in ZFC because the formulas φ used in these are limited to bounded quantifiers only.

 The axiom of induction in the context of KP is stronger than the usual axiom of regularity, which amounts to applying induction to the complement of a set (the class of all sets not in the given set).